malodgher/dlh-project-sp23/README.md

 Data sets are extracted from PhysioNet website: (you need to have "CITI Data or Specimens Only Research" training completed & approved before you can access the data) https://physionet.org/content/mimiciii/1.4/

+#### Note: For the purpose of this project submission & to be able to allow TAs/Instructor to run the code successfully, I have made the data files used in the code accessible on google drive.
+Also, uploaded the smaller files to github under InputData folder for reference.

 Once you have access go to Files section on above link where you can download required data files.

 1. Admissions: gives information regarding a patient’s admission to the hospital